dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

-OPs are encouraged to use short expiration times in Command Tokens, preferably at most two minutes in the future, to prevent captured Command Tokens from being replayable.
+OPs are encouraged to use short expiration times in Command Tokens, preferably at most two minutes in the future, to prevent captured Command Tokens from being replayed.

 ## Cross-JWT Confusion